-The Pennsylania College Advising Corps (PCAC) places well-trained, recent college graduates in high schools across Pennsylvania to serve as full-time College Advisers.
+The Pennsylvania College Advising Corps (PCAC) places well-trained, recent college graduates in high schools across Pennsylvania to serve as full-time College Advisers.
 PCAC is a division of the national College Advising Corps and is a partnership between Dickinson College, Franklin & Marshall College, Gettysburg College, and Millersville University.

-In a recent study, the U.S. Department of Education found that 90% of today's fastest growing jobs require some form of post-secondary education.
-For this reason, PCAC believes it is invaluable to expose students to the wealth of post-secondary education available.
+The U.S. Department of Education found that 90% of today's fastest-growing jobs require some form of postsecondary education.
+For this reason, PCAC believes it is invaluable to expose high school students to the wealth of available postsecondary options.

-Considering the National Center for Educational Studies (NCES) identified a ratio of 488:1 students to guidance counselors in America today, having College Advisers serve in high schools is vital for matriculation success.
-Because of this staggering ratio, often guidance counselors are unable to spend the necessary time that first generation college students require; PCAC Advisers support the work of school counselors by providing that time and attention.
+The National Center for Educational Studies (NCES) identified that the ratio of students to school counselors in the U.S. is 488:1.
+Because of this staggering ratio, school counselors are often unable to spend the necessary time that first-generation college students require; PCAC Advisers support the work of school counselors by providing that time and attention.